CQU-AI/Watermelon-book-puzzles/README.md

 We are working on the puzzles in the Watermelon-book.

-**Note that we are not sharing the answers but implement of the algorithms.
+**Note that we are not sharing the answers but implementation of the algorithms.
 For example, `class KNeighborsClassifier` instead of 'runing knn on iris'**

 Detailed puzzle and solution list can be found in the `Puzzles.md` in each folder.
 Here is a brief one: